lammps/lammps/doc/src/Howto_bpm.rst

 :doc:`compute property/bond <compute_property_bond>` command.
 This
 command allows one to access data saved to the bond's history such as the reference length of the bond.
-More information on historical data can be found on the documentation pages for the specific BPM bond styles.
-Finally, this data can be output using `dump local <dump>`.
+More information on bond history data can be found on the documentation pages for the specific BPM bond styles.
+Finally, this data can be output using a :doc:`dump local <dump>` command.
 As one may output many columns from the same compute, the :doc:`dump modify <dump_modify>` *colname* option may be used to provide more helpful column names.
 An example of this procedure is found in /examples/bpm/pour/.
 External software, such as OVITO, can read these dump